mattgemmell/author-marks/README.md

 ## CSS

-Author Marks works very simply by adding (or removing) a given CSS class to all `mark` tags in your document.
+Author Marks works very simply by adding (or removing) a given CSS class to any `mark` tags in your document which have the `author-mark` CSS class applied.

 You'll want to add these CSS styles: